 - 1. Demonstrate effective oral and written communication skills; - 2.
-Exhibit proficiency in quantitative and qualitative reasoning; - 3.
-Research and critically analyze information, ideas and arguments;

-- 4. Comprehend basic psychological theories and principles; - 5.
-Examine major world religions from a Christian context; - 6.
-Understand and explain how history influences the religious, political, social, and cultural components of society; - 7.
-Grasp the fundamental concepts of philosophy and explain how various theistic and nontheistic ideologies affect the Christian perspective; - 8.
-Analyze the influence of societies and cultures on the humanities; - 9.
-Develop knowledge of the physical universe and understand how human actions affect the environment; - 10.
-Demonstrate an understanding of the Biblical Worldview in general education courses; - 11.
-Identify and understand the history and content of the Bible; - 12.
-Demonstrate an understanding of the fundamentals of Christian doctrine and theology; - 13.
-Understand the challenges, objections, and alternatives to the Christian faith; - 14.
-Exhibit the ability to clearly communicate the gospel in local and global settings; - 15.
-Understand and articulate the biblical theology of ministry; - 16.
-Develop and mature in their spiritual formation and Christian character; - 17.
-Develop and practice a biblical leadership style and expand skills and knowledge coursework; - 18.
-Prepare and present a theologically informed effective contextual preaching, teaching, and small group discussion; - 19.
-Identify and promote culturally relevant evangelism and discipleship models; - 20.
-Execute and manage ministries to carry out the Great Commission; - 21.
-Understand the challenges, objections, and alternatives to the Christian faith and have winsomely effective answers to the questions posed by an unbelieving society; - 22.
-Demonstrate an understanding of the Biblical worldview as it relates to Ministry and Missions; and - 23.
+Develop analytical reasoning and problem solving skills; - 3.
+Comprehend basic psychological theories and principles; - 4.
+Examine major world religions from a Christian context; - 5.
+Understand and explain how the humanities influence the societies and culture; - 6.
+Grasp the fundamental concepts of philosophy and science to explain how various theistic and non-theistic ideologies affect the Christian perspective; - 7.
+Demonstrate an understanding of the Biblical Worldview in general studies; - 8.
+Identify and understand the history and content of the Bible; - 9.
+Demonstrate an understanding of the fundamentals of Christian doctrine and theology; - 10.
+Understand the challenges, objections, and alternatives to the Christian faith; - 11.
+Exhibit the ability to clearly communicate the gospel in local and global settings; - 12.
+Understand and articulate the biblical theology of ministry; - 13.
+Develop and mature in their spiritual formation and Christian character; - 14.
+Develop and practice a biblical leadership style and expand skills and knowledge coursework; - 15.
+Prepare and present a theologically informed effective contextual preaching, teaching, and small group discussion; - 16.
+Identify and promote culturally relevant evangelism and discipleship models; - 17.
+Execute and manage ministries to carry out the Great Commission; - 18.
+Understand the challenges, objections, and alternatives to the Christian faith and have winsomely effective answers to the questions posed by an unbelieving society; - 19.
+Demonstrate an understanding of the Biblical worldview as it relates to Ministry and Missions; and - 20.
 Apply the Bible using sound exegetical, and hermeneutical methods.